 Second, if you’re contracting for appointment setting services (qualified discovery calls) then require a certain number of discovery calls scheduled that meet your specific qualification criteria.
 You should also require a pro-rata money back performance guarantee for calls that aren’t qualified and any no-shows.
 A trustworthy lead generation partner will commit to an agreed number of discovery calls and stand by the quality.

 #2 Poor Communication Quality

 Calls from B2B lead generation services often have lots of background noise.
 Agents may speak to your prospects with unfamiliar accents, drift off-script and respond oddly (or not at all) to basic questions.
 This screams “cheap!” and is hardly the way to represent your company to key prospects.

-First, don’t hire B2B lead generation providers that offshore your campaign.
-Offshoring works great for other services, but for high-value B2B sales activities it’s generally a bad idea.
+First, don’t hire a provider of B2B lead generation services that off-shores your campaign.
+Offshoring works great for other services, but for high-value sales activities it’s generally a bad idea.